jpvantassel/simplegm/README.md

 2. Create a virtual environment called `env` by entering the command `virtualenv env`.

-3. Active the virtual environment by running the file `active` inside of `env` with `source env/bin/activate`.
+3. Active the virtual environment by running the file `activate` inside of `env` with `source env/bin/activate`.
 Note that the path to the `activate` file is installation dependent and may vary.

-4. Once the virtual enviroment is runnig, install dependencies with `pip install -r   requirements.txt`
+4. Once the virtual environment is running, install dependencies with `pip install -r requirements.txt`.

 5. Navigate to the directory containing the file `simplegm.py`.

 6. Enter `python simplegm.py` to launch the program using python.

-7. The main and folder navigation window will appear, figures of which are shown below.
+7. The main and folder navigation windows will appear below.

 <div style="text-align:center">
   <img style="vertical-align: top" src="./figs/main.png" alt="Main Interface" width="384">